These two music streaming platforms are similar in more ways than one. So between Spotify vs Pandora, which should you go for?

 Audio streaming quality

-Spotify’s Premium Family plan comes with access to Spotify Kids.
-This contains copious amounts of kid-friendly audio content that children can explore and have fun with.
+Spotify’s Premium Family plan offers access to Spotify Kids.
+This contains kid-friendly audio content that children can explore and have fun with.
 Spotify’s Premium Student plan also comes with access to Hulu and SHOWTIME.
 It’s an appealing deal because you get three different streaming services for a discounted price.
 Pandora, on the other hand, does not offer any other subscription perks like these in its plans.